elastic/connectors/docs/DOCKER.md

 To run the connector service in native mode, you will need a slightly different configuration file.
 The `native_service_types` config option needs to be populated while `connector_id` and `service_type` settings should be removed or commented out.
 Normally, when you download a sample configuration file per step 2, you'll be able to run the Connector Service in native mode (as long as the Elasticsearch host and credentials are correct).

-Example of configuration file for connectors service running in native mode:
+Here is an example configuration file for a Connector Service running in native mode:

 ```
 elasticsearch: